Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: Hf-W model fits

-The consistency of the rapid pebble accretion model for Earth formation with the Hf-W system clearly hinges on the exchange of W isotopes between the core of the moon-forming impactor and the mantle of the Earth \citep{Rudge+etal2010}.
-In Figure \ref{f:Hf-W_simple} we map the final value of the $^{182}$W excess as a function of the mass of the impactor and the time of the giant impact, for equilibration of 100\% and 50\%.
+The consistency of the rapid pebble accretion model for Earth formation with the Hf-W system clearly hinges on the exchange of W isotopes between the core of the moon-forming impactor and the mantle of Earth \citep{Rudge+etal2010}.
+In Figure \ref{f:Hf-W_simple} we map the final value of the $^{182}$W excess as a function of the mass of the impactor and the time of the giant impact.
+We used here a simple growth model where the pebble accretion rate scales with planetary mass as $\dot{M} \propto M^{2/3}$, approximating growth in the 2-D Hill regime of pebble accretion \citep{LambrechtsJohansen2012}.
+This gives the growth function $M(t) = ( 3 K t)^{1/3}$, where $K$ is a growth constant that is fixed by requiring that the planet reaches its pre-impact mass $M_1$ after a time of $t_1=5\,{\rm Myr}$.
+Planetesimal-driven models typically use an exponentially decaying mass curve \citep{Kleine+etal2009}; we have verified that the specific choice of growth curve affects the final $\epsilon_{\rm W}$ value by less than 0.1.

+Figure \ref{f:Hf-W_simple} shows results for core-mantle equilibration of 100\% and 50\% in the giant impact.
 In the latter case, half of the core of Theia merges with the core of Earth without exchanging any isotopes with the mantle.
 For full equilibration, the pebble accretion model is consistent with an impactor mass between $0.3\,M_{\rm E}$ and $0.5\,M_{\rm E}$ happening at least 35 Myr after the formation of the Sun.
 For the lower end of this range, the giant impact time can be very long, since the impact itself drives $\epsilon_{\rm W}$ to near zero.
 A young age of the Moon is also consistent with Pb-Pb dating yielding moon formation $\sim$150 Myr after the formation of the Solar System \citep{ConnellyBizzarro2016}.
 Lowering the equilibration to 50\%, consistency of the pebble accretion model with the Hf-W system requires two nearly equal-mass planets to collide after at least 50 Myr.